azutoolkit/cql/docs/Cql/Delete.md

 `Reference` < `Object`

-A delete query
-This class represents a delete query
-It provides methods for building a delete query
+The `Cql::Delete` class represents a SQL `DELETE` query.
+It provides methods to construct and execute delete queries.
-It also provides methods for executing the query

-**Example** Deleting a record
+## Example: Deleting a Record

 ```crystal
 delete.from(:users).where(id: 1).commit